isomerpages/mse-zerowaste/_zero-waste/05-chapter1.md

 At the same time, businesses and citizens are developing a growing awareness of the need to do their part for the environment.
 More citizens are channelling their energies towards driving change from the ground up, while businesses are incorporating sustainability into their business models, in ways that benefit both the environment and the economy.
 These new business models will create new, good economic opportunities and jobs for the future economy.
 One such area is in e-waste recycling, where valuable precious metals are recovered from waste, turning trash into treasure.

 There has been a shift towards sustainable growth on the global stage as well, with world leaders recognising the need to act.
-In 2015, world leaders adopted the 2030 Agenda for Sustainable Development (2030 Agenda) and its 17 Sustainable Development Goals (SDGs).
+In 2015, world leaders adopted the [2030 Agenda for Sustainable Development (2030 Agenda)](https://www.un.org/sustainabledevelopment/development-agenda/){:target="_blank"} and its 17 Sustainable Development Goals (SDGs).
 The 2030 Agenda provides a shared blueprint and acts as an urgent call to action for sustainable development for all countries.

 ![Diagram showing Sustainable Development Goals](/images/ch1_Sustainable_Development_Goals.png)